AP WAS THERE: Supreme Court legalizes interracial marriage

 Speaking for a unanimous court, Warren said the Virginia law rests solely upon distinctions drawn according to race.

-He added: “The statues prescribe generally accepted conduct if engaged in by members of different races.”
+He added: “The statutes prescribe generally accepted conduct if engaged in by members of different races.”

 Citing earlier decisions in racial cases, but not involving interracial marriage, Warren said the Supreme Court consistently has repudiated distinctions between citizens solely because of their ancestry as being odious to a free people whose institutions are founded upon the doctrine of equality.